jaidencode/Unix-Optrix/README.md

 are not copied into the ISO itself, so the running system loads them from the attached disk image under `/resources`.

+The repository includes a file `resources/verification.bin` which is written to the disk image.
+During boot the kernel checks this file and prints `verification.bin: TRUE` if it was found and its contents match the expected string `VERIFICATION_OK`.

 `setup_bootloader.py` resolves the resources directory using its own location so it can be invoked from any path and still include the files correctly.